adamaviv/si485h-f18/policy.md

     problem exploration; however, each student must individually solve each of the lab assignments and submit their own solution.

--   You are not allowed to share code or other solution material with others (e.g., the secret messages) --- except if you are presenting the lab to the class during presentation time.
+-   You are **not** allowed to share code or other solution material with others (e.g., the secret messages) --- except if you are presenting the lab to the class during presentation time.

--   You may discuss the main concepts and solution techniques with others and collaborate on developing a solution processes.
+-   You may discuss the main concepts and solution techniques with others and collaborate on developing solution processes.
 Sharing specific solutions, however, is strictly against this policy.

 -   You are required to indicate all collaborators on your lab assignments via